sakalu1234/Cyclistic-Case-Study/README.md

  ![Picture6](https://user-images.githubusercontent.com/63176613/127579895-6696ddbf-05fd-463d-94c3-1ba02464a9f6.png)

-This is bike usage in January and the tuning point of bike starts on 27.
+This is bike usage in January and the tuning point starts on 27.
 But we do not have any further data in January, but still the marketing team can use it as a reference for the future.

 ![Picture7](https://user-images.githubusercontent.com/63176613/127579902-c8001509-6402-4153-a480-b0d016508962.png)